Trading Taxes in the US

 2. The individual aimed to catch and profit from the price fluctuations in the daily market movements, rather than profiting from longer-term investments.

 In this case, the taxpayer’s primary strategy was to purchase shares of stocks and then sell call options on the underlying stocks.
-His aim was to profit from the premiums received from selling call options against the correlating quantity of underlying stock that he held.
+He aimed to profit from the premiums received from selling call options against the corresponding quantity of underlying stock that he held.

 He usually sold call options that held an expiry term of between one to five months.
 Endicott hoped the options would expire, allowing for the total amount of the premium received to be profit.
 He was not trading options on a daily basis, as a result of the high commission costs that come with selling and purchasing call options.